pjungjs/pjungjs/README.md

 # Hello, I’m Jinseok!

-I’m on my way to be a Full-Stack Developer through the Pursuit Program.

-- 📚 I’m currently studying to be a Full-Stack developer at Pursuit course!
+- 📚 I’m currently studying to be a Full-Stack Developer through the Pursuit Program!
 - 🌱 Learning HTML, CSS, JavaScript, Node, and more to come.
-- 🤔 I’m looking to work in interesting projects.
+- 🤔 I’m looking to work on interesting projects.
-- 📫 How to reach me: pjungjs@gmail.com
+- 📫 How to reach me: [my LinkedIn](https://www.linkedin.com/in/jinseok-jung/)
 - 😄 Fun fact: I’m a South Korean who grew up in Brazil that lives in US!